AIAIAI TMA-2 DJ Headphones Review

 -7.21 dB

-Their mid-range compliance is disappointing.
-The low-mid region carries on as similarly boosted as the high-bass, leading busy mixes to sound boxy.
-The low-mid frequencies don't entirely mask the mid-mids, which are more in line with our mid-range target, but the sound is uneven and cluttered.
+Their mid-range compliance is middling.
+The low-mid region carries on as similarly boosted as the high-bass, leading busy mixes to sound cluttered.
+The low-mid frequencies don't entirely mask the mid-mids, which are more in line with our mid-range target, but the sound is uneven.
 The high-mids range progressively tapers off in amplitude, resulting in veiled lead instruments at higher registers like keys and guitar.

 Treble Profile: Target Compliance